 "... you sit in the back row and smile, and that violates the feeling of respect which a teacher needs from his class"

 Einstein finished university at the turn of the century.
 For a year he worked in a few teaching jobs while writing his PhD thesis on the kinetic theory of gases.
-In 1901 he submitted it and it was subsequently rejected.
-Mid 1902 he accepted a position at the patent office in Bern.
+In 1901 he submitted, but it and it was subsequently rejected.
+In mid 1902 he accepted a position at the patent office in Bern.
 Grossman, through his father, was influential in Einstein receiving this job.
-A position that allowed Einstein the time necessary for him to pursue his research, and publish papers.
-1903 to 1904 he published papers on statistical mechanics.
+It was a position that allowed Einstein the time necessary for him to pursue his research, and publish papers.
+From 1903 to 1904 he published papers on statistical mechanics.
 In 1905 he published a paper on the photoelectric effect, for which he was to receive the Nobel Price fifteen years later.
 1905 was also the year he resubmitted his doctorate thesis, which was finally accepted by the university in Zurich.
-As great as these achievements are, 1905 was also the year he published his theory of relativity.
+As great as these achievements are, 1905 now best known as also the year he published his theory of relativity.

-The Lorentzian transforms hinted at the need for relative time.
-A concept of time that made time dependent on the relative motion of objects.
-This led to the need for relative space.
-Poincare was hinting at this in the same year that Einstein published his theory.
-It would seem that the realization that space and time should be seen as relative quantities was a thought ripe for the picking.
+The Lorentz transforms hinted at the need for relative time, a concept of time that made time dependent on the relative motion of objects.
+This also leads to the need for relative space.
+Poincare was hinting at this in the same year that Einstein published his new theory.
+The realization of both space and time seen as relative quantities was a thought ripe for the picking.

-When Einstein published his theory he was a little know scientist living in effective isolation.
+When Einstein published his theory of relativity he was a little known scientist living in academic isolation.
 The library in Bern had limited resources which made accessing recent research papers difficult.
 This being said it seems that Einstein had little interest in literature surveys, and rarely cited other research within his works.
-When relativity made its quiet entry into the world, Einstein was a little concerned about the immediate lack of interest.
+When relativity made its quiet entry into the world, Einstein was a somewhat concerned about the immediate lack of interest.
 This lack of interest was not surprising considering the magnitude of the work and the number of people capable of understanding it.
-His disappointment was quickly squashed when he received a letter from the German physicist Max Plank.
-Plank was a world leader in his field, and he wrote to Einstein to acknowledge his interest in the work and to ask some questions.
+His disappointment was quickly quashed when he received a letter from the noted German physicist Max Planck.
+Planck was a world leader in his field, and he wrote to Einstein to acknowledge his interest in the work and to ask some questions.
 Einstein was delighted.
-He was soon giving invited lectures on his new theory.
+He was soon invited to give lectures on his new theory.